-This bill would require a health facility to allow a patient with demonstrated dementia needs to have a family or friend caregiver with them as needed unless specified conditions are met, including, but not limited to, that the facility reasonably determines that the presence of a particular visitor would endanger the health or safety of the visitor, a patient, a member of the health facility staff, or other visitor to the health facility, or would significantly disrupt the operations of the facility.
-The bill would authorize a health facility to require visitors to adhere to personal protective equipment and testing protocols, as specified, and does not prohibit a health facility from otherwise establishing reasonable restrictions upon visitation.
-The bill would specify that its provisions do not create any new civil or criminal liability, including, but not limited to, liability for any illness, infection, or injury experienced by a patient or visitor on the part of a facility that complies with its requirements.
+This bill would require a general acute care hospital to allow a patient with physical, intellectual, or developmental disabilities, a patient with cognitive impairment, including dementia, and a patient with another disability, as specified, to have a family or friend caregiver with them as needed, including outside standard visiting hours, unless specified conditions are met, including, but not limited to, that the hospital reasonably determines that the presence of a particular visitor would endanger the health or safety of the visitor, a patient, a member of the staff, or other visitor to the hospital, or would significantly disrupt the operations of the hospital.
+The bill would not prohibit a hospital from otherwise establishing reasonable restrictions upon visitation.
+The bill would authorize the hospital to impose legitimate health and safety requirements on visitors, as specified.
+The bill would specify that its provisions do not create any new civil or criminal liability, including, but not limited to, liability for any illness, infection, or injury experienced by a patient or visitor on the part of a hospital that complies with its requirements.
 By expanding the scope of a crime, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.